 The website’s homepage and its content are really important for Baidu.
 Linking the landing pages you wish to rank there will certainly give them a boost.
 We recommend putting a lot of links in the header and footer like on all Chinese websites.

-Submitting your site to Baidu
+Submitting your website to Baidu

 Like Google, submitting a sitemap to Baidu helps them to find all of the pages on your site.
 Their platform for sitemap submission is http://sitemap.baidu.com.